This blog post helps you compare the legacy sales process to the more modern, customer-driven buying cycle.

 So it's vital for your company to be seen as a trusted adviser, as a subject matter expert.

 And as a result, it's critical to get found really early on.
-You can't afford to let 50% to 70% of that decision making to happen with your company totally invisible.
+You can't afford to let 50% to 70% of that decision-making happen with your company totally invisible.

 Because if you get called at all, at the tail end of the sales process, the only thing that's going to sway prospects is if you undercut on price.
 And that's a really slippery slope down.
 There's always going to be some company who's willing to chase it down even further and undercut you by a few bucks just to close that sale.